-What can you do in 1845 hours?
-Play 1230 football matches, watch 3690 episodes of a TV series, run nearly 620 marathons.
-Or you could learn three languages (each of which has a distinct alphabet), travel from the deserts of the ancient Middle East to modern Israel and explore Jewish literature (or at least start by defining what it is).
+What can you do in 1905 hours?
+Play 1270 football matches, watch 3810 episodes of a TV series, run nearly 630 marathons.
+Or you could learn three languages which use a distinct alphabet, travel from the deserts of the ancient Middle East to modern Israel, and explore Jewish literature (or at least start by defining what it is).

 What’s in it for you?

 Did you know that according to Jewish tradition, God created the world in Hebrew and that Adam and Eve also spoke Hebrew in paradise?
-The Jewish Studies program in Wrocław not only can teach you one of the oldest languages known to humankind, but it is also the only place in Europe where you can learn both Yiddish and Ladino.
-In addition, you will learn about Jewish culture, history, and literature, Polish-Jewish relations, Judaism, philosophy and Jewish mysticism, music, film and theater, and many other things.
+The Jewish Studies program in Wrocław not only can teach you Hebrew, one of the oldest languages known to humankind, but also Yiddish, a language used by Jews in Poland and beyond.
+In addition, you will learn about Jewish culture, history, and literature, Judaism, philosophy and Jewish mysticism, music, film and theater, and many other subjects.

 Who is our Program for?